 West Virginia University Robert C. Byrd Health Sciences Center

-An academic home to more than 1,000 faculty members, the Health Sciences Center is committed to education, research, service and patient care.
+An academic home to more than 1,000 faculty members, WVU Health Sciences is committed to education, research, service and patient care.
 The five health schools share a common goal: to educate the next generation of healthcare providers, biomedical researchers and health policy leaders for West Virginia.

 Across its schools, the HSC offers 47 degree and certificate programs and 50 medical and dental residency and fellowship programs.